-The GIScience program allows students to start during the fall, winter, spring or summer terms.
+The GIScience program allows students to start during the fall, winter or spring term.

 You should have a complete application, including all supporting materials, on file no later than one month prior to the academic term that you intend to start.
 International students should apply at least two months in advance.